zohra009/manipulating-hashes-prework/README.md

 }
 ```

-On the first level, the keys are our contacts' names: Jon Snow and Freddy, and our values are the hashes that contain a series of key/value pairs describing them.
+On the first level, the keys are our contacts' names, "Jon Snow" and "Freddy", and our values are the hashes that contain a series of key/value pairs describing them.

-Let's iterate over the second level our our `contacts` hash.
-In order to access the key/value pairs of the second tier (i.e. the name, email and other data about each person), we need to iterate *down into* that level.
+Let's iterate over the second level of our `contacts` hash.
+In order to access the key/value pairs of the second tier (i.e. the name, email, and other data about each contact), we need to iterate *down into* that level.
 So, we pick up where we left off with the previous iteration and we keep going:

 ```ruby
 contacts.each do |person, data|